KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 https://github.com/1038lab/ComfyUI-QwenVL

 <img width="1287" height="635" alt="image" src="https://github.com/user-attachments/assets/4700331c-7797-4090-82e2-efd86f5c17bc" />

+---

+Maybe it will be useful to someone.

 [!]
 Tested on Windows only.
 Tested on RTX5080 only.
 Tested only with Qwen3-VL-8B-Instruct.